 Money laundering is treated as a Class B felony under Washington law.
 The crime is punishable by:

 - A maximum prison term of 10 years; and/or,

 - A maximum fine of $20,000.

 The commission of this offense will also result in a civil penalty.
 The amount of the penalty is twice the value of the proceeds involved in the case (as well as, the costs of bringing the lawsuit).

 Money laundering is also often charged as a federal crime in federal court and sentenced subject to the federal sentencing guidelines.
 The penalties for money laundering are often tied to the penalties associated with the underlying crime.

 Are there Legal Defenses to the Crime?

 Luckily, there are legal defenses available if a person is accused of laundering money.
 For example, a defendant may assert that authorities obtained evidence illegally or in violation of technical evidentiary rules.
 Further, the accused may argue that there is no evidence to support the underlying activity that generated the money being questioned.
 If no underlying activity, then there’s little foundation to support a laundering charge.

-The criminal attorneys at Black Law have over 20 years of combined experience helping clients fight criminal charges.
+The criminal attorneys at Black & Askerov have over 30 years of combined experience helping clients fight criminal charges.
 This includes charges involving the laundering of money.
 Our criminal defense lawyers are knowledgeable on the law, tireless in their efforts, and dedicated in their representation.
 They also work extremely hard to ensure you understand every detail of your case.
 Do yourself a favor and contact them now to get the criminal defense you deserve.